 Adjusted (i.e. adjusted 5 positions): During manufacture an adjusted watch is calibrated to keep accurate time under various conditions.
 There are 9 basic adjustments.
-Stem up, Stem Down, Stem Left, Stem Down, Face up, Face Down, Heat, Cold, and Isochronism
+Stem up, Stem Down, Stem Left, Stem Right, Face up, Face Down, Heat, Cold, and Isochronism

 Alarm: Mechanical A watch that will give an audible or vibrate at a pre-set time.
 Mechanical alarms have an extra hand for setting time of an alarm.
 Inside there is usually a second mainspring that powers a small mechanism that makes a tiny weight vibrate back and forth causing both a noise and the watch to vibrate at a designated time.

 Amplitude: Maximum angle by which a balance swings from its position of rest.